 Questions from our readers, in person to the CEO of Surfshark!

 We visited Surfshark VPN personally on 28 and 29 September 2021 in Vilnius, Lithuania.
-There we were able to interact freely with all employees (200+) and all departments.
+There we managed to interact freely with all employees (200+) and all departments.

 The founder of Surfshark, Vytautas Kaziukonis, was also available every day for questions and answers.
 Among other things, we asked him personally the questions of our readers.

-You can see his personal answers in the video.
+You can see his answers in the video.

 NordVPN Interview with Marijus, the CTO